Please check out the rules before beginning to complete the prompts!

 May daily drawing challenge - "May Maylancholia - Angst and Suffering Challenge" of @may-lancholy

-day fifteen of @may-lancholy - restraints
+day twenty-eight of @may-lancholy - manipulation

 I’m Wide Open and Deserving